-The Project Lead Entity should prepare a listing of the types of organisation, their corresponding capabilities (in respect of project scope contribution) and any critically important collaborative interfaces required to successfully deliver the strategy.
-Initial communication with potential collaboration partners (recommended no more than two or three in each required category) should take the form of a market enquiry.
-Whilst the enquiry should clearly address aspects of capability, competence and track record in the usual way, emphasis needs to be placed on organisational values and each potential partner's disposition toward effective collaboration.
+The Project Lead Entity should prepare a listing of the ASSESSMENT AND ESTABLISH ENABLING types of organisation, their corresponding capabilities (in respect of project scope contribution) and any critically important collaborative interfaces required to successfully PHASE ACTIVITY OBJECTIVE deliver the strategy.
+Initial communication with potential collaboration partners (recommended no more than two or To verify the decision to adopt a collaborative project three in each required category) should take the form of a strategy, develop a list of potential partners and identify the market enquiry.
+Whilst the enquiry should clearly address criteria to be used for partner selection in support of the aspects of capability, competence and track record in the usual way, emphasis needs to be placed on organisational strategy. values and each potential partner's disposition toward GUIDANCE effective collaboration.
 The criteria that will be used for partner selection should be clearly stated.
-The attendance and participation in a Stakeholder Management Conference (Collaboration Toolkit Phase 1; Step 1.3) of all listed potential partners should be a requirement of the enquiry and selection processes.
+The attendance The Project Lead Entity - Collaboration Champion and participation in a Stakeholder Management Conference (Collaboration Toolkit Phase 1; Step 1.3) of all listed potential partners should be a requirement of the enquiry and selection processes.
 The Stakeholder Management Conference affords an opportunity for the Project Lead Entity to test the values, attitudes and behaviours of potential partner organisations and their representatives.

-Projects develop their own culture and way of doing things and this is usually founded on the influence of the leading entity.
-Behaviour is a key element of culture and the behaviour of Project Lead Entities and their senior team representatives will be closely watched by potential project support contractors, subcontractors and supply chain partners.
-It is particularly important that appropriate (collaborative) behaviours are exhibited during the initial communication and contact with prospective partners.
-Project Lead Entities will have a major influence on behaviours within the entire project supply chain, from initial engagement through to project completion.
+should undertake an assessment of his/her organisation to determine the level of collaborative maturity that it demonstrates and therefore its capability to successfully lead the collaborative effort in order to deliver the project successfully.
+Potential blockers to collaboration within the Project Lead Entity organisation should be identified and these should be addressed within an action plan aimed at securing a position from which the project collaboration Projects develop their own culture and way of doing strategy can succeed.
+The Institute for Collaborative things and this is usually founded on the influence of the Working (ICW) has developed a Collaborative Capability leading entity.
+Behaviour is a key element of culture and Self-Assessment Tool as a low cost, high-value entry point the behaviour of Project Lead Entities and their senior to the collaborative capability pathway and undertaking team representatives will be closely watched by potential this assessment by all project parties should be considered. project support contractors, subcontractors and supply Other Collaborative Assessment approaches have been chain partners.
+It is particularly important that appropriate taken by projects, based on behavioural observation and (collaborative) behaviours are exhibited during the initial evaluation.
+It is recommended that a proven, effective type communication and contact with prospective partners. of Collaborative Capability Assessment becomes a key Project Lead Entities will have a major influence on feature of project strategy verification and the subsequent behaviours within the entire project supply chain, from identification of potential project collaboration partners. initial engagement through to project completion.

-- ICW / ISO44001 Collaborative Capability Self-Assessment - ICE Client Best Practice Guide ISBN 978-0-7277-3650-5 - European Construction Institute (ECI) ACTIVE Principle AP3 Effective Supply Chain Relationships Value Enhancing Practice VEP 3.1 Procurement Cycle Management
+- ICW / ISO44001 Collaborative Capability Self-Assessment - ICE Client Best Practice Guide ISBN 978-0-7277-3650-5 - Procurement Cycle Management

+European Construction Institute (ECI) - ACTIVE Principle AP3 - Effective Supply Chain Relationships - Value Enhancing Practice VEP 3.1